kamilburda/batcher/dev/sections/Customization.md

 **Also apply to parent folders** (constraints only)

 If checked, a layer will satisfy a constraint if all of its parent groups also satisfy the constraint.
-For example, if this option is checked for the `Visible` constraint, a visible layer is excluded if any of its parent layer groups are not visible.
+For example, if this option is checked for the `Visible` constraint, a visible layer is excluded if any of its parent group layers are not visible.

 ## Running Batcher Without Dialog